 |Structure Of LLB Course Programme||Semester/Yearly|

-The LLB degree is a three-year degree that leads to the BPTC or LPC for barristers and lawyers, respectively.
+LLB Course is a 3-year degree that leads to the BPTC or LPC for barristers and lawyers, respectively.
 It should not be confused with a BA in law, which may require a legal or vocational degree.
 You can choose an Indian institute based on your preferences.
 Corporate law, cyber law, international law, family law, and criminal law are some of the major courses in this program.

 The Bachelor of Legislative Law is a three-year undergraduate degree in law.
 This degree is open to anyone with a high school diploma and an interest in working in the legal field.
 In addition to a career, program graduates can pursue an LLM or Ph.D. in Legislative Law.
 Apart from LLB programs, Many universities also offer degrees such as BBA LLB, BSc LLB, BA LLB, and LLM.